 Dubai Water Filtration Guide: Kangen, RO, WISEWELL & More

 Water quality is a hot topic in Dubai's wellness community.
-We compare Kangen, reverse osmosis, WISEWELL, and other filtration systems to help you choose.
+We compare Kangen, reverse osmosis, WISEWELL, and other filtration systems — including what they cost and what actually works.

 Few topics generate as much debate in Dubai's wellness community as water.
 Every week, the same questions surface: Is Dubai tap water safe?
 Should I invest in Kangen?
 What about reverse osmosis?
 Is alkaline water worth it?